episkadlo/anglerFISH/README.md

 * `.bam` and `.bam.bai` alignment files of probes against genome for endogenous sequences, or `.doc` alignment file of probes against target RNA sequence for exogenous sequences
 * `.txt` file with melting temperatures of the final probes
 * `.txt` log file with stored basic parameters of the run
+* `.tab` table of probe sequences for easy oligonucleotides ordering

 ### Remove unnecessary files